geraldb/geraldb.github.io/feedparser.md

 | `item.published`   | -                   | RFC-822 format    | `published`?  | ISO 801 format  |

-Note: In plain vanilla RSS 2.0 there's only one `pubDate` for items, thus, it's not possible to differeniate between published and updated dates for items;
+Note: In plain vanilla RSS 2.0 there's only one `pubDate` for items, thus, it's not possible to differentiate between published and updated dates for items;
 note - the `item.pubDate` will get mapped to `item.updated`.
 To set the published date in RSS 2.0 use the dublin core module e.g `dc:created`, for example.